emqx/MQTTX/docs/manual.md

 The script usage examples can be viewed in the [/docs/script-example](https://github.com/emqx/MQTTX/tree/master/docs/script-example) folder.
 Currently, two built-in scripts are provided, timestamp conversion and temperature and humidity data simulation.
 If you have a better and more practical script in your use, you can submit your code here, so that more people can use it.

+## Log

+After v1.5.0, MQTT X has introduced a logging function to facilitate users to debug connections and report errors.
+In a production environment, the log system displays 3 levels of information:

+* INFO is used to prompt user operation information
+* WARN generates a warning of unsafe/potential risks
+* ERROR produces a failed error

+By default, the log will be written to the log file:

+* Linux: `~/.config/MQTTX/logs/log`
+* macOS: `~/Library/Application Support/MQTTX/logs/log`
+* Windows: `%USERPROFILE%\AppData\Roaming\MQTTX\logs\log`

+Every time MQTTX is closed, the current log file will be renamed to timestamp `[YY]-[MM]-[DD]T[hh]:[mm].log` format.

 ### Others

 1. Connection operation